hyssostech/sketch-thru-plan-sdk-js/plugins/speech/README.md

 ## Implemented Speech plugins

-The [`azurespeech-plugin`](azurespeech-plugin) plugin implements is an implementation using the Microsoft Cognitive Services Speech to Text.
-It implements the strategies 1 and 2 and 3, supporting recognition once at a time, as well as over a period of time that can be restricted to the duration of the sketching (strategy 2), or some other period of time determined by the client app (strategy 3).
+The [`azurespeech-plugin`](azurespeech-plugin) plugin is an implementation using the Microsoft Cognitive Services Speech to Text.
+It implements the strategies 1, supporting recognition once at a time, as well as over a period of time that can be restricted to the duration of the sketching (strategy 2), or some other period of time determined by the client app (strategy 3).

 ### "One-shot" recognition